 Top 10 Waterfalls in Italy

 Italy's waterfalls range from the Roman-engineered Marmore in Umbria to alpine snowmelt cascades in the Dolomites and hot-spring travertine pools in Tuscany.
-None reach extreme heights, but several rank among Europe's most distinctive.
+None reach extreme heights by global standards, but several rank among Europe's most distinctive for their history, geology, or sheer drama.
 All are pinned on the map.

 1. Cascata delle Marmore, Umbria